 How Ipsos i-Say Points & Rewards Work

-100 points on Ipsos equals $1.
-You can trade the points in for gift cards for Amazon, Starbucks, Target, etc – the cards are delivered instantly.
+100 points on Ipsos iSay is worth $1.
+You trade the points in for gift cards for Amazon, Starbucks, Target, etc – the cards are delivered instantly.
 You can redeem i-Say points once you get to 500, which is much lower than other sites, and they don't expire as long as your account is active (you don't answer any surveys for 45 days).

 You can also request a Paypal payment (slightly more expensive, 1530 points for $15) but that will take 3-4 weeks to process.
 You can also request a prepaid Visa card, $2000 points for $20, with no premium and that takes 4-8 weeks to get to you (it's sent by USPS).

-Finally, you can cash in 250 points for an entry into the prize sweepstakes.
+Finally, you can cash in 250 iSay points for an entry into the prize sweepstakes.

 Is Ipsos i-Say Worth It?